lukso-network/docs/docs/contracts/overview/KeyManager.md

 }
 ```

-As you can see from the Solidity code snippet above, since the Key Manager is broken down in multiple modules for each types of permissions (`LSP6SetDataModule`, `LSP6OwnershipModule`), it's relatively easy to create a specific implementation by-reusing the same code and implement custom permissions check based on each implementation on top.
+As you can see from the Solidity code snippet above, since the Key Manager is broken down in multiple modules for each set of permissions related to specific type of actions (`LSP6SetDataModule`, `LSP6OwnershipModule`), it is relatively easy to create a specific implementation by-reusing the same code and implement custom permissions check on top based on the examples above.

 ## Further Reading